20wontons/Flixster/README.md

 #### BONUS

-- [ ] Implement a shared element transition when user clicks into the details of a movie (1 point).
+- [X] Implement a shared element transition when user clicks into the details of a movie (1 point).
-- [ ] Trailers for popular movies are played automatically when the movie is selected (1 point).
+- [X] Trailers for popular movies are played automatically when the movie is selected (1 point).
-  - [ ] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
+  - [X] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
-  - [ ] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
+  - [X] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
-- [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
+- [X] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
 - [ ] Apply data binding for views to help remove boilerplate code.
 (1 point)
 - [ ] Add a rounded corners for the images using the Glide transformations.
 (1 point)

-### App Walkthough GIF
+### App Walkthrough GIF

-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
+`TODO://` Add the URL to your animated app walkthrough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
 Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes

 #### Extra Ideas
-- [ ] Change color of Action Bar
+- [X] Change color of Action Bar
-- [ ] Make background a translucent movie poster (for portrait) or backdrop (for landscape)
+- [X] Make background a translucent movie poster (for portrait) or backdrop (for landscape)

+#### Changed features
+- Redefined a "popular movie" to be a movie rated more than 7 stars, rather than 5.

 Describe any challenges encountered while building the app.